andytudhope/conditional-token-docs/source/conditional-tokens/split-merge-redeem.md

 ## Querying and Transferring Stake

-Because outcome tokens are EIP-1155 multi token, each one is indexed by an ID.
+Because outcome tokens are ERC-1155 multi token, each one is indexed by an ID.
 In particular, positionIds are used to index outcome tokens.
 This is reflected in the balance querying function:

 ```solidity
 balanceOf(address owner, uint256 positionId) external view returns (uint256)
 ```
-To transfer outcome tokens, the following functions may be used, as per EIP-1155.
-These have been [shown to save on gast costs](https://github.com/ethereum/EIPs/issues/1155#issuecomment-399969060), and allow you to move many tokens at once, which makes settling positions once the oracle has submitted a payout vector a much more straightforward affair.
+To transfer outcome tokens, the following functions may be used, as per ERC-1155.
+These have been [shown to save on gas costs](https://github.com/ethereum/EIPs/issues/1155#issuecomment-399969060) and allow you to move many tokens at once, which shortens the process of settling positions after the oracle has submitted a payout vector.
 ```solidity
 safeTransferFrom(address from, address to, uint256 positionId, uint256 value, bytes data) external
 safeBatchTransferFrom(address from, address to, uint256[] positionIds, uint256[] values, bytes data) external